-Managing triggers help reduce the severity and occurrences of psoriasis outbreaks.
+Managing triggers help reduce the severity of psoriasis.

 Is Psoriasis Contagious?

 Psoriasis is an inflammation and is not contagious.
-Due to lack of awareness, people fear that the infection can spread just by touch which is not the case.
-The reason for this misconception is that they think the disease is caused due to some type of viruses, fungus or bacteria.
-However, It arises due to inflammation and problems caused due to a poor immune system.
+Due to lack of awareness, people fear that the infection can spread just by touch, which is not the case.
+The reason for this misconception is that they think the disease is caused due to some type of virus, fungus or bacteria.
+However, it arises due to inflammation and problems caused due to a poor immune system.

 How Can You Tell Whether It Is Psoriasis or Eczema?

-Psoriasis is itchy and one is likely to experience a strong stinging and burning sensation.
+Psoriasis is itchy, and one is likely to experience a strong stinging and burning sensation.
 Some people have described it as being bitten by fire ants.
 Many people can confuse eczema with psoriasis.
 Eczema is accompanied by an intense itch.
 People have been known to scratch so much that their skin bleeds.
-Eczema causes inflamed red skin which can be crusty or scaly.
+Eczema causes inflamed, red skin which can be crusty or scaly.
 You may see leathery rough patches, which are dark sometimes.
 It may also cause swelling in certain people.
-It is similar to psoriasis in many ways, you may also have red patches, but they are scaly and silvery and rise up high, but under close examination, you will find the skin to be more inflamed and thicker than eczema.
+It is similar to psoriasis in many ways, and you may also have red patches, but they are scaly and silvery and rise up high.
+Under close examination, you will find the skin to be more inflamed and thicker than eczema.

-- Eczema commonly occurs due to things that irritate skin like, detergents, soaps, disinfectants and juices from meats or produce.
-Things that are allergic also trigger eczema, like dust, pets, pollen, mold, dandruff and certain foods.
+- Eczema commonly occurs due to things that irritate the skin like, detergents, soaps, disinfectants and juices from meats or produce.
+Things that your child is allergic to also trigger eczema, like dust, pets, pollen, mould, dandruff, and certain foods.
 Infections, stress, heat, sweating, humidity and changes in hormones also set off eczema.
 Eczema commonly occurs in babies and young children.
 In most cases, the condition improves as the child grows up.
-It is very rare for adults to affected by it.
-It is usually set off as side-effect of other conditions like stress, hormone changes or thyroid disease.
-Eczema is accompanied with sensitive skin, or dry skin, you probably have members in your family who have it or has hay fever or asthma.
+It is very rare for adults to be affected by it.
+It is usually set off as a side effect of other conditions like stress, hormone changes or thyroid disease.
+Eczema is accompanied with sensitive skin or dry skin.
+You probably have members in your family who have it or has hay fever or asthma.

 - Psoriasis is set off due to infection, stress or due to an injury to the skin.
 The injuries could be because of sunburn, scratches, and vaccination.
-Certain types of medications like lithium, commonly used for treating malaria and bipolar disorder can cause the flare-up of psoriasis.
-It usually shows up during the ages between 15 and 35.
-Although it is rarely found in babies you can get it during other ages too.
+Certain types of medications like antimalarials, lithium, commonly used for treating bipolar disorder can cause flare-ups.
+It usually shows up between 15 and 35 years of age.
+Although it is rarely found in babies, you can get it during other ages, too.
 It is linked to other major health conditions.
-If you have it you have high chances of having heart disease, depression or diabetes.
+If you have it, you have high chances of having heart disease, depression or diabetes.

 Diagnosing Psoriasis in Children

-The diagnosis of psoriasis in children is done through a physical examination.
+The diagnosis of psoriasis in children is made through a physical examination.
 Doctors inspect the skin and make the diagnosis based on the observation of the affected areas.

 - The plaques are commonly distributed symmetrically.

-- They particularly infect areas like the scalp, knees, elbows, skin folds like behind the ears, groin, and armpits.
+- They particularly infect areas like the scalp, knees, elbows, and skin folds, such as behind the ears, groin, and armpits.